 Reduction of Credit

-Since a master's degree or equivalent is required for admission, students will automatically receive a 15 credit reduction of the number of credits required.
+Since a master's degree or equivalent is required for admission, students will automatically receive a 15 credit reduction to the number of credits required.

 Students may have the required number of credits reduced by up to 15 additional credits based on relevant previous coursework.
-The actual number of applied credits is determined in consultation with the student's advisor and the program director after a review of courses taken, subsequent to a student's admission to the program
+The actual number of applied credits is determined in consultation with the student's advisor and the Graduate Program Director after a review of courses taken, subsequent to a student's admission to the program

 Students must satisfactorily complete their coursework, comprehensive paper, advance to candidacy, and complete the dissertation within 9 years of admission to the program.
 Students are expected to have advanced to candidacy within 6 years of admission to the program.